BosslandGmbH/Honorbuddy-Quest-Behaviors/README.md

 Note that we will not accept pull that do not follow this coding style appropriately.
 * Use coroutines instead of behavior trees.
 This rule applies if you are introducing new logic code.

+If the change fixes a bug it is generally advisable to open an issue with details first.
+Similarly, if the changeset is large, opening an issue first to discuss the change is a good idea to make sure everything goes smoothly.

 The repo includes a `.editorconfig` file.
 If you have an IDE that supports this file it will automatically apply our indentation settings (spaces) when you open the files.
 Otherwise you can [download a plugin](http://editorconfig.org/) for your favorite IDE.